package graph

 The graph vertices and edges are compatible with the ones returned from the forward graph, so the two graphs can be used together in the same algorithm (e.g. bidirectional search).

-TiledReversedGraph extends DirectedGraph[Vertex, Edge]
+- class TiledReversedGraph extends DirectedGraph[Vertex, Edge]

 A reverse Graph consisting of multiple tiles.